nrpartheev/suicidalrnot/README.md

 ## 🤖 Model training..

 We knew that our project will be as good as our model is.
 So, it was really important to use a well defined model.
 We started looking for model which worked well on text data like LSTM, Bidirectional LSTM but there were already a lot of project done by using those models.
-So, we though of using **transformer networks** for the training and we found **BERT** interesting as it is little and can be fine tunned easily for classification problems....
+So, we though of using **transformer networks** for the training and we found **GPT2** interesting as it is little and can be fine tunned easily for classification problems....

 ## 💻 Final System